-The confidence in her own approach has also enabled Ann to feel comfortable to be observed and to observe others and she says that the feedback (both giving and receiving) has been a very valuable process.
-She says that it has been through the observation of others that she develops understanding of different technologies which are often unknown to her until she attends the sessions her colleagues run.
+The confidence in her own approach has also enabled Ann to feel comfortable to be observed and to observe others and she says that getting feedback (both giving and receiving) has been a very valuable process.
+She says that it has often been through the observation of others that she has developed understanding of different technologies which are often unknown to her until she attends the sessions her colleagues run.
 She says that this has also stimulated her to engage with the technology enhanced learning team who have provided valuable insight both in how to use different approaches but also why they can be useful.

 Case Study 7: STEM